 Caring for someone who is in a care home

 If the person you care for has moved into a care home it doesn't necessarily mean that your caring role has ended.
 Find out more about caring for someone who is in a care home.

 Remember your benefits might change if you are no longer a carer, or don't spend as much time caring as you did.

 We have more information about money and benefits and your local carer service may have someone you can talk to about your situation.
-You could also use the Turn2us online benefits calculator or get in touch with Citizen's Advice.
+You could also use our online benefits calculator (supplied by Turn2us) or get in touch with Citizen's Advice.

 You may be able to get claim extra money if your partner has died.
 Find out about Bereavement Allowance, Bereavement payment and Widowed Parent’s Allowance.